mvance/sql-sync-pipe/README.md

 If you need to save the dump or simply wish to give an ETA estimate when using the `--progress` option, specify the `--dump` option.
 It is similiar to using sql-sync, however there are a few distinct differences.
 It will still pass the same options to `mysqldump` as above.
-Where it differs, is that it will `gzip` the dump and then pass it via the ssh tunnel so it saves to the destination's HDD (your machine) instead of the sources (server).
+Where it differs, is that it will `gzip` the dump and then pass it via the ssh tunnel so it saves to the destination's HDD (local machine) instead of the sources (server).
 After the dump has been saved, it will then pipe the `gunzip` and the import process.

 NOTE: If the destination alias has specificed a dump file, that will be used and remain on the destination's HDD.
 If